Go back to Resources

 Software Engineer Levels Provide Guidance for Both Employers and Developers

 While these designations serve as a guideline, it’s crucial to note that the specifics can vary by company.
-Some organizations might have more levels, some fewer.
+Some organizations might have more software engineer levels, while others have fewer.
 Responsibilities, titles, and expectations might also differ.
 However, understanding these general definitions provides a solid framework for comprehending the hierarchy within software engineering.
 As professionals progress through these levels, they not only contribute more value to their organizations but also solidify their standing in the vibrant community of software engineers.

-How about salaries?
-Salaries are dependent on specific role, geography, and more, and very important to finding great matches for your role and available developers.
-We’ll dive in more to that in future posts.
+What about salaries?
+Salaries are dependent on specific role, geography, and more and are very important for finding great matches for your role and available developers.

-Interested in learning more about how we at Terminal recruit different levels of software engineer and ensure you’re getting the right talent?
+Interested in learning more about how Terminal recruits different levels of software engineers and ensures you’re getting the right talent?
 Contact a talent expert today!

 Recommended reading